 - World Wide Fund for Nature (WWF) Australia

 ‘For us to meet the environmental challenge of the UN Decade all of us have a role.
 Whether artists, acrobats, teachers, tradies, billionaires or bankers – all of us can and must think up activities within our communities and families to celebrate, protect and restore nature, starting small and getting stronger as more people join to help.
-A farmer recently said to me ‘There’s a bit of green in all of us you know’ and he was spot on – and now is the time for each of us to show our little bit of green,” said Dr Tein McDonald, Convenor of the SERA UN Decade consortium.
+A farmer recently said to me ‘There’s a bit of green in all of us you know’ and he was spot on – and now is the time for each of us to show our little bit of green,” said Dr Tein McDonald, Convenor of the SERA UN Decade alliance.